dbrattli/Fable.Reaction/docs/asyncrx/subjects.rst

         Async.StartImmediate main ()

-.. val:: mbStream
+.. val:: mbSubject
     :type: unit -> MailboxProcessor<Notification<'a>> * IAsyncObservable<'a>

-    The Mailbox Stream is the same as a ``stream`` except that the observer is exposed as a ``MailboxProcessor<Notification<'a>>``.
+    The Mailbox Subject is the same as a ``subject`` except that the observer is exposed as a ``MailboxProcessor<Notification<'a>>``.
 The mailbox stream is hot in the sense that if there are no observers, then any pushed notification will be lost.

     .. code:: fsharp

-        let dispatch, obs = AsyncRx.mbStream ()
+        let dispatch, obs = AsyncRx.mbSubject ()

         let main = async {
             let! sub = obs.SubscribeAsync obv